Tiance-Zhang/infsci2470-final/Report.md

 ## Conclusion
-Reflect upon the web technologies and standards you learned in this course, did you learn what you wanted?
+`Reflect upon the web technologies and standards you learned in this course, did you learn what you wanted?
 What technologies or standards do you think would be useful in future iterations of this course?
+`
+After taking this course, we have learned a lot.
+We started from the basic skills like HTML, CSS and Javascript at the beginning.
+Then we kept

 ## Resources

-List any resources that you used in creating this project (I.e. tutorials, library documentation, or blog posts).
+`List any resources that you used in creating this project (I.e. tutorials, library documentation, or blog posts).
 Only include resources that are beyond the readings from the course.

-Include any specific instructions for testing the functionality of your application.
+Include any specific instructions for testing the functionality of your application.`